Nicole Kidman Is So Intense In

-Nicole Kidman Is So Intense In Big Little Lies Season 2 That Meryl Streep Worried She Was Harming Herself
+Nicole Kidman Is So Intense On Big Little Lies Season 2 That Meryl Streep Worried She Was Harming Herself

 As Celeste, Kidman's character is at the centre of the biggest — and bloodiest — drama in the quiet, luxurious California coastal city of Monterey.
 Her husband Perry Wright, played by Alexander Skarsgård, was an abusive, manipulative man who used his looks, charm, and wealth to trap his wife in a terrible relationship.
 Season one ended with his demise at the hands of the "Monterey Five" — Celeste (Kidman), Madeline (Reese Witherspoon), Jane (Shailene Woodley), Renata (Laura Dern)m and Bonnie (Zoë Kravitz).
 Season 2 adds Streep as Mary Louise, Celeste's mother-in-law, a woman with bangs and a mission to find out what happened to her son.